johnthwong/johnthwong.github.io/index.md

 ## Simulations

 ### TPC Tariff Rules Engine
-To analyze rapidly-changing and complex tariff policies, we built a program that estimates a tariff rate for each product from each origin, for each policy, each day--resulting in 10 billion tariff rates per simulation.
+To analyze rapidly-changing and complex tariff policies, we built a program that estimates a tariff rate for each product from each origin, for each policy, each day---resulting in 10 billion tariff rates per simulation.
 This is supported by a YAML-based rule-encoding system that requires no code for adding new policies.
 Read more about it [here](https://taxpolicycenter.org/taxvox/modeling-tariff-complexity-how-tpc-tracks-billions-policy-combinations).
 <br>
 <br>
 <img src="images/XVrTO-sup-style-color-f0573e-sub-figure-3-sub-sup-br-average-tariff-rate-on-select-goods--3.png"/>